£6.1m International Trust Repayment Loan

 Ever determined in the face of complexity, Duncan quickly set to it and picked the right shortlist from his vast array of industry contacts to better gauge the client’s practical options.

 After quickly establishing that no mainstream lenders would take on the lending, Duncan started speaking to his private bank contacts.
 Investec Bank was on the list, a lender that we have built a strong relationship with and who specialise in lending to high net worth individuals, individuals with an annual income of more than £300k typically.

 Our clients’ incomes had dipped below the £300k benchmark in the latest year and so this presented another negotiation, but given the strength and simplicity of our communication, we were able to fully play the many merits of the case in context in order to bend the normal rules of acceptance.
 Investec gave their initial approval and was happy to consider the deal if further considerable information about the trust’s financial position could be provided.
-With assets in the region of $52m including a notable property in the tourism sector, this information was sought.
+With assets including a notable property in the tourism sector, this information was sought.

 Unfortunately, the pandemic threw an unexpected spanner in the works and the deal was delayed.
 Undeterred, Duncan, with the help of his case manager Nick who was the paraplanner here, continued to gather the needed documentation from the trust to prove the strength of the case.
 Even though the tourism sector had taken a seismic revenue hit due to the pandemic, the team were able to provide plentiful documentation and even a letter of credit so that in October the deal was back in a position to proceed.